MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 ## Executive Summary

-This case study highlights the implementation of integrated platform capabilities that enhanced user education and streamlined internal operations across over **20,000 pages** of a digital healthcare platform.
-Addressing inefficient content management and a lack of clarity in treatment information, the automation of FAQ and other key content management significantly reduced administrative workload and improved content accuracy.
-Concurrently, a dynamic treatment information module enhanced user understanding of treatment options, leading to increased engagement and confidence platform-wide.
-These strategic improvements optimized both internal processes and the user experience, resulting in enhanced efficiency, user empowerment, and positive platform metrics.
+This case study highlights the implementation of integrated platform capabilities that enhanced user education, streamlined internal operations, and improved content discoverability across over **20,000 pages** of a digital healthcare platform.
+Addressing inefficient content management, a lack of clarity in treatment information, and poor site navigation, strategic solutions were developed and deployed.
+The automation of content types, including FAQs, hero content, more custom fields, significantly reduced administrative workload and improved content accuracy.
+Concurrently, a dynamic treatment information module enhanced user understanding of treatment options, while comprehensive SEO optimizations and performance enhancements improved site visibility and user experience platform-wide.
+These integrated improvements optimized internal processes, empowered users, and resulted in positive platform metrics and user feedback.

 ## Business Challenge

-The digital healthcare platform faced two key challenges that hindered both internal efficiency and the user experience:
+The digital healthcare platform faced three key challenges that hindered user experience and adoption as well as internal efficiency:

 1.  **Inefficient Content Management:** Maintaining accurate and up-to-date information, particularly default FAQs across a vast number of center pages, was a time-consuming and error-prone process.
 Custom FAQs often overrode default content, leading to inconsistencies and increased administrative burden.
     * **Internal Pain Points:**